bcnmy/docs/docs/Bundler/bundlermethods.md

 # Methods

 ## [estimateUserOpGas](https://bcnmy.github.io/biconomy-client-sdk/classes/Bundler.html#estimateUserOpGas)
 This method is used to estimate gas for the userOp.
+It returns estimates for PreVerificationGas, VerificationGas, and CallGasLimit for a given UserOperation.
+It requires passing a semi-valid/ dummy signature in userOp (e.g. a signature of the correct length and format).

 **Usage**
 ```ts